HazCom; Hazard communication; Material Safety Data Sheet; MSDS

 - X-rays and other imaging tests are done

 - Medicines are handled, prepared, or given to patients -- especially cancer treatment drugs

 - Chemicals or supplies are delivered, packed for shipping, or thrown away

 Always treat any container that does not have a label like it is hazardous.
 Treat any spilled substance the same way.

-If you do not know if something you use or find is harmful, never be afraid to ask if it is.
+If you do not know if something you use or find is harmful, be sure to ask.

-Look for signs before you enter a patient room, a lab or x-ray area, a storage closet, or an area you do not know well.
+Look for signs before you enter a patient's room, a lab or x-ray area, a storage closet, or any area you do not know well.